From Colli S. Pietro via Torca to Schiazzano

 The loneliest part of the Amalfi Coast

-The fifth stage of our Amalfi hiking trail leads us through the loneliest section of the Amalfi coast, giving it a very special flair.
-Omnipresent are the Li Galli Islands (also called "Sirenuses"), consisting of the three small, privately owned islands
+The fifth stage of our Amalfi hiking trail takes us through the loneliest section of the Amalfi Coast, giving it a very special flair.
+Omnipresent are the Li Galli Islands (also called "Sirenuses"), consisting of the three small, privately-owned islands of

 - La Rotonda ("the round")

-- and the island north of La Rotonda with the peculiar name "Dei Briganti a nord della Rotonda" (but sometimes also called "La Castelluccia").
+- and the island to the north of La Rotonda with the peculiar name "Dei Briganti a nord della Rotonda" (but sometimes also referred to as "La Castelluccia").

-The islands are not only spectacular to look at but also have an illustrious history: 1924, acquired by the Russian choreographer and dancer Léonide Massine, was built a little later with the help of Le Corbusier, a villa on Gallo Lungo with the aim of being a creative center for ballet and art and create culture.
-For decades, the islands have therefore always been a magnet for artists and the rich and beautiful: Pablo Picasso was there, as were Igor Stravinsky, Sophia Loren and Jacqueline Kennedy Onassis.
-Despite several changes of ownership, this is still the case today: on the one hand, the island group can be rented for supposedly 150.000 € per week, on the other hand, artist workshops are still held on the islands under the leadership of the "Fiorucci Art Trust".
+The islands are not only spectacular to look at, but also have an illustrious history: purchased in 1924 by the Russian choreographer and dancer Léonide Massine, a short time later a villa was built on Gallo Lungo with the collaboration of Le Corbusier with the aim of creating a creative centre for ballet, art and culture.
+For decades, the islands have been a magnet for artists and the rich and beautiful: Pablo Picasso was there, Igor Stravinsky, Sophia Loren and Jacqueline Kennedy Onassis as well.
+Despite several changes of ownership, this is still the case today: on the one hand, the group of islands can be rented for allegedly 150,000 € per week, on the other hand, artists' workshops are still held on the islands under the auspices of the "Fiorucci Art Trust".

-Far from any celebrities, our hike begins at the bus stop at the intersection of "Colli San Pietro".
-We leave this intersection westwards on the slightly rising street "Via Nastro Azzurro" (signpost "Sant'Agata 7 km").
-We could follow this relatively busy road to the next town, but the official route of the CAI300 is nicer and calmer: In the first left turn, it continues straight and past a large hotel complex on the right (currently "Sensimar Nastro Azzurro" from TUI Group operated).
-Behind the hotel complex, the CAI300 runs along an idyllic stone wall and then meets the large driveway again (waypoint 1, approx. 15 min after the start).
+Far from any celebrities, our hike begins quite mundanely at the bus stop at the crossroads of "Colli San Pietro".
+We leave this crossroads heading west on the slightly ascending road "Via Nastro Azzurro" (signpost "Sant'Agata 7 km").
+We could follow this relatively busy road to the next village, but the official route of the CAI300 is nicer and quieter: it continues straight ahead in the first left-hand bend and passes a large hotel complex on the right (currently operated as "Sensimar Nastro Azzurro" by the TUI Group).
+Behind the hotel complex, the CAI300 runs idyllically along a stone wall and then rejoins the main road (waypoint 1, approx. 15 min after the start).

-We cross the street and hike on the other side past the pretty church and after a few minutes reach the promising village square of "Colli di Fontanelle" planted with old olive trees.
-From here it goes a bit uphill, so the driveway runs in serpentines, which we can skilfully shorten on foot: From the village square first the small path between the houses, then taking a staircase that looks like access to a pizzeria, but to us as a shortcut to the next bend.
+We cross the road and walk on the other side past the pretty church and after a few minutes we reach the village square of "Colli di Fontanelle", which is full of views and planted with old olive trees.
+From here it is a bit uphill, the road therefore runs in serpentines, which we can cleverly shorten on foot: From the village square, first take the small path between the houses, then a staircase that looks like the entrance to a pizzeria, but is a shortcut to the next bend.

-After another short stretch on the road we reach a hairpin at the edge of the forest outside the village - here we leave the road for good, the CAI300 leads us uphill into the forest on a narrow deposit (waypoint 2, approx. 45 min from the start).
+After another short stretch on the road, we reach a hairpin bend at the edge of the forest outside the village - here we leave the road for good, the CAI300 leads us on a narrow path uphill into the forest (waypoint 2, approx. 45 min from start).

 Lonely: On the CAI300 to Torca

 Now the lonely part of the hike begins.
-We continue on a narrow path with a great view, always following the red and white marking.
-First we are fascinated to see that from this point we have a view of Vesuvius, the Gulf of Naples and the Amalfi Coast together, then the three "Li Galli" islands keep captivating us.
-A short distance later, the foothills of Capri appear on the horizon with the characteristic, conical rocks "Faraglioni di Capri".
+We continue on a narrow path with a great view, always following the red and white markings.
+At first we are fascinated by the fact that from this point we can see Vesuvius, the Gulf of Naples and the Amalfi Coast together, then the three "Li Galli" islands cast their spell over us again and again.
+A short distance later, the foothills of Capri with the characteristic cone-shaped rocks "Faraglioni di Capri" appear on the horizon.

-We reach the somewhat sleepy place "Torca" approx. 1: 30h later (church in the center of Torca, waypoint 3).
-If all shops and bars in Torca happen to have closed - at least you can fill up your water bottle here: in the small park next to the parking lot in front of the church there is a public drinking water fountain.
+We reach the somewhat sleepy village of "Torca" about 1:30h later (church in the centre of Torca, waypoint 3).
+If by chance all the shops and bars in Torca are closed, you can at least fill up your water bottle here: there is a public drinking fountain in the small park next to the car park in front of the church.

 Facts about stage 5